Fast, Affordable, Stress-Free Florida Divorce

 Simple Divorce in Mutual Agreement

 A divorce in Florida in mutual agreement means BOTH parties are 100% ready to do what's needed to get divorced.
 This is perfect when both parties are in agreement with the divorce, and there are no minor children or joint assets and bills involved.
 This type of divorce is also considered an uncontested divorce.
-The most important thing to remember is that for this to work both parties MUST sign the divorce documents.
 If your ex changes his or her mind, don’t worry we can still help you get your divorce by getting your ex served divorce documents by a licensed process server or sheriff.

 This divorce can be done without a court hearing, you will both receive the final judgement from 30 - 45 days on average.